arnoulddw/transcriber-enterprise/README.md

     *   Navigate to "Manage API Keys" to add your personal API keys for OpenAI, AssemblyAI, etc. This is required for most features.
 3.  **Upload Audio:** Click the "File" button to select an audio file.
 4.  **Configure Transcription:**
-    *   Select your preferred API (Whisper, GPT-4o Transcribe, etc.).
+    *   Select your preferred API (GPT-4o Transcribe, Whisper, AssemblyAI, etc.).
     *   Choose the audio language or leave it on "Automatic Detection."
     *   (Optional) Provide a context prompt to improve accuracy.
+    *   (Optional) Enable speaker diarization when using AssemblyAI to label speakers in the transcript.
 5.  **Transcribe:** Click the "Transcribe" button.
 6.  **Manage History:** Your completed transcriptions will appear in the history panel.
 From there you can:
     *   View, copy or download the text.